isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 <ul data-tight="true" class="tight">
 <li>
 <p>TS Athletes and immediate family members will enjoy 10% off clinic walk
 in rates for basic dental services.
-TS athletes will have to show their TS Rewards card to enjoy this.
-Applicable to immediate family members.</p>
+TS athletes and immediate family members will have to show their TS Rewards card to enjoy the offer.</p>
 </li>
 <li>
 <p>Basic dental services include:</p>